 Hedgehogs do eat chicken eggs as they find them enjoyable to eat.
 Chicken eggs provide valuable protein, vitamins and nutrients for hedgehogs and are not as fat rich as other types of eggs from different birds.

-We only use chicken eggs as these are plentiful and reasonably priced but there are other options available like duck eggs, goose eggs to even quail eggs.
+I only use chicken eggs as these are plentiful and reasonably priced but there are other options available like duck eggs, goose eggs to even quail eggs.
 Duck eggs have nearly twice as much fat as chicken eggs.
 Table 1 shows the amount of protein and fat in eggs per 100 grams.

 It’s important to note, even though the quail eggs have more fat than chicken eggs per 100 grams, quail eggs are much smaller so a single quail egg will have much less fat than a chicken egg.